tildesarecool/Tiny11PyEd/README.md

 I started working on a more universal path validation/santization function as right now it feels piecemail.
 I haven't added that function the main script yet, it's in what is now my "testing things" scrpit.
 I'll implement it tomorrow.

+### 12 July 2024

+Today I think I finished-finished-for-now what should have been a really easy task.
+Just had to complete that particular piece of functionality in a great number of ways before settling.

+Anyway, I think now is as a good a time as any to see if I can develop a copy utility.
+Or rather decide if I want to attempt to develop this file copy utlity via a separate repo and still manage to integrate into Tiny11 Py ed.
+I can see how this could have both advanatges and disadvantages.

+Like if I break the utility in the other repo I can't test it in this one until it's fixed.
+I would have the latest version fo the copy utlity rather two separate versions I would have to try and sync between manually.
+Or possibly I'm completely misunderstanding how such a process would work.

+This is more of a file system/git question than a Python programming issue I think.

 </p>